ideesculture/setup_collectiveaccess_windows/README.md

 # setup_collectiveaccess_windows
 Simple setup.exe auto install for Windows, requiring MAMP to be installed first

 This project is maintained by <a href="https://www.ideesculture.com">IdéesCulture</a>.
-We do provide services on CollectiveAccess mostly in french speaking areas or institutions ; for services in USA, Canada and american country, please contact Whirl-i-Gig.
+We do provide services on CollectiveAccess mostly in french speaking areas or institutions ; for services in USA, Canada and LATAM, please contact Whirl-i-Gig.
 For every other demands, please check collectiveaccess.org first.

 ## How to use the installer